 Fitness + environmental protection

 Sports and environmental protection?
 Not a contradiction.
-To prove this, the first POELLATH plogging event took place recently in Berlin’s Tiergarten.
+To prove this, we started a POELLATH plogging event in Berlin’s Tiergarten.

 Plogging combines outdoor fitness with commitment to environmental protection.
 During a jogging lap, garbage lying around is collected and then disposed of professionally.
 This trend inspires not just us.
 It goes far beyond a hashtag on Instagram.
 On Instagram alone, there are already over 100,000 contributions under the hashtag #plogging and the trend is escalating.